 JMU maintains an IDDE Program to prevent unnecessary pollution of Virginia’s waterways and preserve the Chesapeake Bay.
-All students, employees, and contractors are required to follow the campus wide IDDE Policy that can be found here.
+All students, employees, and contractors are required to follow the campus wide IDDE Policy.
 JMU's IDDE Program also consists of a GIS based storm sewer system map, periodic outfall inspections, and an education program.

 By definition, an illicit discharge is any discharge to a municipal separate storm sewer system that is not composed entirely of stormwater, except discharges pursuant to a separate VPDES or state permit (other than the state permit for discharges from the municipal separate storm sewer), discharges resulting from fire fighting activities, and discharges identified by and in compliance with 9VAC25-870-400 D 2 c (3).
 In other words, an illicit discharge is the discharge of any substance into a storm sewer system that is NOT stormwater.
 Some examples of these substances include: